wp-plugins/404gottenorg-404-page/readme.txt

 There aren't really any special instructions for installing this plug-in.
 Once installed, be sure to go to the '404gotten.org' settings page if the 404 page isn't appearing.
 This may happen if your webhost serves up their own 404 pages.

+== Changelog ==

+1.1
+---
+Fix issue that was preventing page from showing up in some browsers (especially IE 7-9) because content was too short (less than 512 bytes)

+1.0
+---
+Initial Build